Stewardess School: Plot

-However, by happenstance, the group gains the ire of the school dean, a matronly martinet who believes all stewardesses to be attractive "flying waitresses", not tough, nerdy, chubby, promiscuous, and certainly not stewards like George and Philo.
-As she fails to wash them out, she resorts to her secondary plan as she is responsible for jobs.
+However, by happenstance, the group incurs the ire of Miss Grummet, the school dean and a matronly martinet, who believes all stewardesses to be attractive "flying waitresses", not tough, nerdy, chubby, promiscuous, and certainly not stewards like George, Philo or Larry (their homosexual classmate).
+When the entire group graduates Weidermeyer, she resorts to her secondary plan as she is responsible for jobs.
 When everyone graduates, stewardesses are given jobs with reputable airlines such as Delta, Pan Am, or TWA, while this entire group has been detailed to Stromboli Air.
-The group is introduced to their owner, Mr. Stromboli, a kindly immigrant whose airline is on the verge of chapter 11 bankruptcy unless his final flight can prove reputable.
-The group agrees to work together to make it a profitable flight.
-Still not content, the school dean has gotten herself assigned to be purser, saying she will oversee them and if Stromboli goes bankrupt, they are doomed to unemployment.
+The group is introduced to their owner, Mr. Stromboli, a kindly immigrant whose airline is on the verge of chapter 11 bankruptcy unless his next flight from LAX to Atlanta can prove reputable.
+The group agrees to work together to make it a profitable flight when they hear rumors of an FAA evaluator on board.
+Still not content, Grummet has gotten herself assigned to the position of purser, saying she will oversee them and if Stromboli goes bankrupt, they are doomed to unemployment.
 The flight is a mixture of ordinary businessmen and a blind people's convention, which starts to run into trouble when an unexpected rain squall hits and a "mad bomber" (in an ironic sense) calmly and quietly sets his plan into motion, drugging the drink of the man sitting next to him with a powerful hallucinogenic, then taking advantage of the turmoil to plant the bomb under a passenger's seat, sneak a gas pellet into the captain's cabin to knock out the pilot, then to the cargo hold to jump out into the sky.

 Things go from bad to worse as one of the blind men, in an attempt to find the restroom, accidentally lets himself into the captain's cabin and hits the instrument panel with his white cane.

 The plane is brought under control by Philo with the help of autopilot, but as his contacts were stepped on and broken earlier, he cannot see well at all.
 He directs staff to look for missing passengers and they discover the mad bomber is no longer on the plane.
 Philo correctly suspects he planted a bomb and jumped out of the cargo door, so directs the team to look for it.